 Schibsted as controller of your personal data

 Empowering people in their daily lives through our products and services is at the core of Schibsted’s business.
-We have a range of different sites, products and services, and use data across these to deliver this core purpose under the controllership and responsibility of Schibsted Sverige and, in Norway, of Schibsted Norge.
+We have a range of different sites, products and services, and use data across these to deliver this core purpose under the controllership and responsibility of country specific Schibsted controllers.
 Handling personal data in a secure way, so that we can receive and maintain our users’ trust in us and our services, is of paramount importance for us.